What is the 7th:

 Convert this decimal to a fraction.

-What is the lowest common multiple of four and twelve.
+What is the lowest common multiple of six and twenty four.

 Find the: